JetBrains/guide/site/webstorm/tips/simplify-boolean-expression/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 WebStorm will warn you if a boolean expression has any unnecessary parts that can be simplified.
 You can then press _⌥Enter_ on macOS or _Alt+Enter_ on Windows/Linux, and WebStorm will simplify the expression for you.
----